As adoptive parents, a question I’m frequently asked is why we chose private adoption when we decided to adopt a baby.

 What is a Fostering to Adopt Home:

-- You are likely to get a child who has had a long adjustment period to a household of boundaries and rules, as well as positive interactions with a person in authority.
+- You are likely to get a child who has had a long adjustment period to a household of boundaries and rules, as well as positive interactions with a person in authority and sibling groups.

-- You are likely to receive a stack full of paperwork defining the trauma, how the trauma has affected the child, and what methods have been put in place over the course of the child’s time in the foster home to help their mental health.
+- You are likely to receive a stack full of paperwork defining the trauma, how the trauma has affected the child, and what methods of home care have been put in place over the course of the child’s time in the foster home to help their mental health.

 - Your child is likely to have developed many healthy coping mechanisms through the therapy and current foster home to help them work through their trauma and anxiety, which will be helpful with bonding for you and the child.